BlankParenthesis/PxlsNetworking/core.md

 	"palette": Map<number, {
 		"name": string;
 		"value": number;
+		"system_only"?: boolean;
 	}>;
 	"max_pixels_available": number;
 }
 ```
 The `value` field of each entry in `palette` is a 4-byte RGBA color value.
+If the `system_only` field is set to true, the value can be sent by the server but not used as part a request by the client.
+Clients should not display such entries to users.

 `shape` indicates the ordering of data for the board.
 It usually contains a single array of size 2 with its elements representing width and height respectively.